Dr. Thomas A. Einhorn is an internationally acclaimed leader in the field of regenerative medicine, an area heralded as the future of orthopaedics.

 In orthopaedics, adult stem cells are derived from a patient's own body, not from fetal or embryonic sources.

 Adult stem cells are harvested from the patient's own bone marrow.
 They are not from fetal or embryonic sources.

 The debate over biotechnology and human genetics centers around the current and future use of stem cells, as well as the misconceptions regarding the applications of embryonic and adult stem cells.
 While embryonic stem cells are procured from a developing embryo at the blastocyst stage, adult stem cells are found in all tissues of the growing human being, with the potential to transform into most of the other cell types, or remain as stem cells with greater reproductive capacity.

 In adult organisms, stem cells and progenitor cells act as a repair system for the body, replenishing specialized cells, but also maintaining the normal turnover of regenerative organs, such as blood, skin, liver, bone and cartilage.

 Groundbreaking Treatment Based on Extensive Research

-Dr. Einhorn's research at the Boston University Orthopaedic Research Lab has been funded by the National Institutes of Health since 1990.
+Dr. Einhorn's research has been funded by the National Institute of Health since 1990.
 Working closely with a team of 50 physicians and scientists, including orthopaedic surgeons, Ph.D. scientists, graduate students, orthopaedic doctors in training, nurse practitioners, and post doctorate fellows, Dr. Einhorn continues to research and develop new therapies to enhance the repair of bone, and the blood supply to bone.